HKtrill/ai-business-coach/README.md

 ## 📖 Synopsis

 Project ChurnBot transforms telecom data into actionable intelligence through a domain-specialized cascade architecture that predicts churn with research-backed precision.
 Rather than treating churn as a generic classification problem, this multi-stage system decomposes the prediction task into interpretable stages—capturing linear patterns, non-linear interactions, and temporal behavior evolution.
-The result: a meta-learner ensemble that achieves superior performance tradeoff while remaining explainable to business stakeholders.
+The result: a meta-learner ensemble that achieves superior performance while remaining explainable to business stakeholders.

 ![Dataset Overview](assets/dataset_overview.png)
 *Dataset characteristics: churn distribution peaks at early tenure, specific monthly charge ranges, and contract types.
-UsageSlope and TenureBucket emerge as critical engineered features.*
+UsageSlope and TenureBucket emerge as possible features to use at this stage.*

 ---